Spinal Decompression Therapy

 During a spinal decompression therapy, the spine is stretched using a motorized device.
 The goal of the treatment is to elongate the spine in order to provide some relief to the affected nerves along the spine.
 Although non-surgical in nature, it uses the same theory as surgical spinal decompression as a way of relieving pressure on the discs and encouraging healing by putting pressure on the lower discs.

 During a spinal decompression therapy session, the chiropractor will ask you to lie down on a motorized table or similar device.
 A harness will be placed around your hips, which will be attached to the table.
 The torso will remain on the table, while the lower half of the table slowly adjusts to stretch and bring relief to your spine.

-Depending on the pain and the treatment plan, some patients will be asked to either lie on their stomach or on their back for optimal results.
+Depending on the pain and the treatment plan, some patients will be asked to either lie on their stomach or back for optimal results.

 Treatments take anywhere from 30 to 50 minutes.
 Patients are typically required to attend 20 to 30 sessions over the course of five to seven weeks.
 Chiropractors might schedule non-surgical spinal decompression therapy alongside other conservative treatment methods to facilitate healing.